Run Out the Wiggles

 Ben Burton Park offers a spot to launch your canoe or kayak.
 You can also take your paddle-powered vessel to Lake Herrick or to Lake Chapman at Sandy Creek Park (400 Bob Holman Road), not to be confused with Sandy Creek Nature Center.
 Lake Chapman also offers a sandy beach and swimming.
 (Admission to the park is $2/person ages 4-64).

 Get Creative: We’re lucky to have two large, free indoor spaces dedicated to displaying art.
 The Lyndon House Arts Center (211 Hoyt St.) is open for socially-distanced viewing of its art exhibitions.
 The Georgia Museum of Art (90 Carlton St.) is open for visits by appointment to limit the number of people in the galleries.
 Family Days are continuing in virtual format, with kits available for pickup from the museum in advance of the event.
 Check the website for themes and details.

-Learn Some History: Athens has four historic house museums that are available for self-guided tours.
-The Ware-Lyndon House is adjacent to the Lyndon House Arts Center and is open for self-guided tours when the arts center is open.
-Tours of the Taylor-Grady House (634 Prince Ave.) and the T.R.R.
-Cobb House (175 Hill St.) are on hiatus as of press time.
-But the Athens Welcome Center (280 E. Dougherty St., athenswelcomecenter.com) offers virtual tours on its website and also has a series of videos exploring Athens history.
+Learn Some History: Athens has four historic house museums that offer glimpses of the past in Athens.
+The Ware-Lyndon House, adjacent to the Lyndon House Arts Center, is open for self-guided tours during arts center hours.
+While tours of the Taylor-Grady House (634 Prince Ave.) continue to be on hold, the T.R.R.
+Cobb House (175 Hill St.) is open by appointment.
+The Athens Welcome Center (280 E. Dougherty St., athenswelcomecenter.com) not only offers tours of its historic space, but also offers daily walking and driver-led tours that are suitable for any age.
+Parents and caregivers can drop by for a fun scavenger hunt for the kids, and if you can’t make it in person, check out the welcome center’s Facebook page for a series of videos about Athens history.